hckops/hckctl/README.md

 hckctl box --local ../megalopolis/box/preview/powershell.yml
 ```

-Please, feel free to contribute to the companion [repository](https://github.com/hckops/megalopolis) and add more community templates
+Please, feel free to contribute to the companion [repository](https://github.com/hckops/megalopolis) and add more community templates.
+Don't forget to :star: the project!

 <!--